Skill Level(s): Level II, III, and IV Students

 Open since 2011, Ridge Hill is an open-air regional shopping center located in Yonkers, New York.
 To learn more about Ridge Hill, its offerings and visitor policies, please visit their website by clicking here.

 Registration cancellations and refund requests must be submitted in writing no less than 7 days prior to the start of the workshop.
+In most cases, refunds will not be given for no shows, latecomers, or missing either the online class portion or hands-on portion of the workshop.
+However, should there be a COVID-19 related reason for not attending, a possible refund will be evaluated on a case-by-case basis.
 Refunds will not be given for no shows or latecomers.
 In the case of inclement weather, there is an alternative workshop rain date available.
 If you cannot attend the alternative workshop date a credit will be given for use towards a future Dengrove Studios workshop.
+In the event that official guidelines regarding COVID-19 change in a way that prevents us from holding the workshop or the venue cannot open due to COVID-19 guidelines, a full refund will be provided.

 Questions?
 Feel free to contact us before you register.